Sybil Ludington: Legacy and honors

 In 1934, New York State began to install a number of historic markers along Ludington's purported route.

 A commemorative sculpture by Anna Hyatt Huntington was erected at Lake Gleneida near Carmel, New York, in 1961.
 Smaller versions of the statue are at the Daughters of the American Revolution headquarters in Washington, D.C., the public library in Danbury, Connecticut, and at Brookgreen Gardens, Murrells Inlet, South Carolina.

 In 1975, Ludington was honored with a postage stamp in the "Contributors to the Cause" United States Bicentennial series.
-The National Rifle Association instituted the Sybil Ludington Women's Freedom Award in 1995.
+The National Rifle Association of America instituted the Sybil Ludington Women's Freedom Award in 1995.

 Composer Ludmila Ulehla wrote the 1993 chamber opera Sybil of the American Revolution based on the story of Ludington's ride.
 In 2014, Ludington was featured on the American Heroes Channel documentary American Revolution: Patriots Rising.
-The movie Sybil Ludington, The female Paul Revere was produced in 2010.
+The movie Sybil Ludington: The Female Paul Revere was produced in 2010.